Advanced Practice Registered Nurses (APRN)

 - VA proposed to accomplish this standardization through Federal preemption of State nursing licensure laws to the extent that such State laws conflict with the full practice authority as defined by VA.

-Comments on the proposed rule were accepted until July 25th.
+Comments on the proposed rule were accepted through July 25, 2016.

 VA has now finished their internal review of the comments and developed a final rule.
 On September 28th, the final rule was submitted for review to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA).

 ANA will continue to monitor this process and provide additional updates as more information is received.
 Please visit RNaction.org for more information.

 Protecting the scope of practice for nurses, particularly advanced practice registered nurses, is a major initiative at ANA.
 ANA is working together with our Constituent Member (State) Associations to help remove geographic and practice setting limitations for APRNs.
 We are still working state by state to ensure that state laws affecting Advanced Practice Registered Nurses are both fair and consistent across the country, and that your scope of practice is not unfairly limited.
 In addition to this work, there are a number of projects that ANA supports and collaborates on to keep APRNs working to the full potential of their training.

 - Team-Based Care: New Model or Trojan Horse? - This toolkit was created in response to organized medicine's campaign of "Physician-led team-based care," which has been used in an effort to halt Full Practice Authority (FPA) legislation in some states.